EU set to unveil massive worldwide infrastructure plan

 European Commission President Ursula von der Leyen said in September that the goal is to invest in quality infrastructure, citing a new underwater fiberoptic cable connecting Brazil to Portugal and future investment in Africa to create a market for green hydrogen.
 The plan also will favor investment in the health, education, climate and digitalization sectors.

+Michaël Tanchum, an expert at the European Council on Foreign Relations think tank, said Europe can compete with Chinese investment in Africa by combining the Global Gateway with the European Green Deal, the EU’s program to combat climate change.

+“Chinese investments across the continent have not brought about a China-style economic boom in a single African country," he said.
+“Europe’s opportunity to fill the resulting gap lies in investment that creates large-scale, value-added production in Africa."

-Von der Leyen also pledged that the Global Gateway will be in line with high labor and environmental standards.
+Von der Leyen has pledged that the Global Gateway will be in line with high labor and environmental standards.

 “There are 25 million people out there, who are threatened or coerced into forced labor," she said.
 “We can never accept that they are forced to make products — and that these products then end up for sale in shops here in Europe.
 So we will propose a ban on products in our market that have been made by forced labor."